Ford Torino: 1969

 The engine line-up was slightly revised for 1969.
 All models, except Torino GTs and Cobras, came standard with a new larger 250 cuin I-6 engine.
 The larger displacement produced more power and torque than the 200 cuin engine.
 Optional engines included the 302 cuin-2V (standard on GTs), the new for 1969 351 cuin-2V Windsor, 351-4V Windsor, 390 cuin-4V, and the 428 cuin-4V Cobra Jet (standard on Cobras).
 The 428 CJ was available with or without the Ram Air Induction package, however, those with Ram Air still carried the same advertised power rating.
-The 428 CJ without Ram Air, came with the following items: 80-ampere heavy-duty battery, 3.25:1 open differential, heavy-duty cooling package, 55-ampere alternator, chrome valve covers and dual exhaust.
+The 428 CJ without Ram Air, came with an 80-ampere heavy-duty battery, 3.25:1 open differential, heavy-duty cooling package, 55-ampere alternator, chrome valve covers and dual exhaust.
 The Ram Air 428 CJ included all of the above, but had a 3.50:1 open differential, and the functional hood scoop.
 With Ram Air, "428 Cobra Jet" emblems were placed on each side of the hood scoop; without Ram Air, "428" emblems were placed on the front fender.
 The 428 Cobra Jet had a 735 cfm Holley four-barrel carburetor.
 Transmission options remain unchanged; however, the FMX was added to the Torino line-up and was sometimes used instead of the C-4 and C-6.

 The 428 CJ was no longer the top engine choice; superseded by the 428-4V Super Cobra Jet (SCJ).
 This engine was specifically designed for drag racing, and it was included with the "Drag Pack" option package.
 The Drag Pack option package could be ordered with the Q-code 428-4V or the R-code 'Ram Air' equipped 428-4V, and would transform either engine into a Super Cobra Jet.
 Included with 428 SCJ were cast pistons, a nodular controlled cast-iron crankshaft casting 1UA or 1UA B with an external weight on the snout behind the balancer, 427 (LeMans) capscrew connecting rods, an engine oil cooler, and either a 9 in rear axle with 3.91:1 gears and a Traction-Lock limited slip or 4.30:1 gears with a Detroit Locker.
 The Detroit Locker and the oil cooler were industry exclusives to Ford.
 This package did not change Ford's advertised power rating of 335 hp.